Unit 1 - Practice Quiz

 A. The product of the diagonal elements

-B. The sum of all elements
+B. The sum of the principal diagonal elements

-C. The sum of the principal diagonal elements
+C. The sum of all elements

 D. The determinant of the matrix